Travel guide

 Tips to avoid running out of data

-With a little planning, your eSIM will last your entire trip without any surprises.
-The key is to control the apps that consume the most data and rely on Wi-Fi when you can; in Bali and Java, almost all cafes and accommodations offer it.
+With a little foresight, your eSIM will last your entire trip without any nasty surprises.
+The key is to control the apps that consume the most data and rely on Wi-Fi whenever possible; in Bali and Java, almost all cafes and accommodations offer it.

 • Download offline maps and guides before each long excursion.

-• Lower the streaming quality for video and music; you don't need 4K on mobile data.
+• Lower the streaming quality of video and music; you don't need 4K on mobile data.

 • Disable automatic app updates and photo backups over mobile data.